DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_calendar.md

 ## References

 - _[Tibetan calendar mathematics](http://www2.math.uu.se/~svante/papers/calendars/tibet.pdf)_ by [Svante Janson](https://katalog.uu.se/empInfo?id=XX2949) is the original work used as basis for most other publications on the Tibetan calendar.
 It was also the basis for the implementation of [Tibetan calendar tool](digital_tibetan_tools_calendar).
+Alternative source on [Arxiv](https://arxiv.org/abs/1401.6285).
 - _Kālacakra and the Tibetan Calendar_, Edward Henning (2007).
 A vast compilation about all information concerning the mathematics, historical and symbolic information on the Tibetan calendar, starting with the first chapter of the kālacakra tantra.
 - _Calendrical Calculations_, Edward M. Reingold & Nachum Dershowitz (2018), Ch. _The Tibetan Calendar_.
 The most concise description of the Algorithm of the Phugpa calendar in Pseudo-Code.
 Contains also a Lisp implementation.
 Refers to both Janson's and Henning's works.